-Among the characters who make up Brooklyn based Pela are a bartender, a classically trained musician and a drummer who has a history in playing Croatian weddings.
-A diverse bunch of cats, to be sure, but fairly representative of the patchwork Americana sound the group creates, elegant but rugged, and just this side of conventional.
+Among those who make up Brooklyn based Pela are a bartender, a classically trained musician and a drummer who has a history in playing Croatian weddings.
+A diverse bunch, to be sure, but fairly representative of the patchwork Americana sound the group creates, elegant but rugged, and just this side of conventional.
 In fact, the most oft thrown around term in reference to the band is “American,” and there’s a lot of truth in that.
-Debut full-length Anytown Graffiti has a rugged individualism and an earnestness that could only come from the US of A. And most American of all, the group has clearly listened to their share of Springsteen albums.
+Debut full-length Anytown Graffiti has a rugged individualism and an earnestness that could only come from the US of A. Most American of all, the group has clearly listened to their share of Springsteen albums.

-On blogs, in magazines and even on the press sheet, Pela has also been compared to The Hold Steady, a comparison that makes absolutely no sense to me.
+On blogs, in magazines and even on the press sheet, Pela has also been compared to The Hold Steady, a comparison that doesn’t make a lot of sense, musically.
 Though they both have a red-blooded sound that’s all heart, Pela’s rock is less soaked in lager and messianic Minneapolitans, opting more for a delicate balance of pretty, Tindersticks-like balladry and streamlined, soaring rock.
-To these ears, Anytown Graffiti is what The Killers’ Sam’s Town should have sounded like, though we all know couldn’t have.
-It’s a dirty, passionate and heart-wrenching album, without that other band’s Vegas gloss.
-Moreover, the album is awfully good.
+To these ears, Anytown Graffiti is the grittier cousin to The Killers’ Sam’s Town.
+It’s a dirty, passionate and heart-wrenching album, without the Vegas gloss.
+And it’s awfully good.

 The band does slow as nicely as it does fast, the U2-like “The Trouble With River Cities” a perfect example of their gorgeously tender side.
 Likewise, “Your Desert’s Not a Desert At All” is an epic that quietly builds from a dirge-like beginning.
-Oddly enough, this track in particular finds McCarthy sounding his most like The Killers’ Brandon Flowers during the chorus.
-I say `oddly enough’ precisely because it sounds very little like the Nevada nü-wavers otherwise.
+Oddly enough, this track in particular finds McCarthy sounding his most like The Killers’ Brandon Flowers during the chorus, complete with the new wave aesthetic the band generally eschews.